-- Educator, Military & Student Discounts: Take 10% off any membership category if you are a full-time, active educator or an active or retired military personnel.
-Present current teacher or military identification at the Visitor’s Center to qualify for this discount.
+Educator, Military & Student Discounts: Take 10% off any membership category if you are a full-time, active educator or an active or retired military personnel.
+Present current teacher or military identification at the Visitor’s Center for this discount.

 The Scotts Miracle-Gro Company Community Garden Campus

 Next to the Conservatory, The Scotts Miracle-Gro Company Community Garden Campus is a 4-acre garden with an apiary, rose pavilion, berry house and 40 community garden plots as well as, a demonstration kitchen and Live-Fire Cooking Theater.